AY2425S2-CS2103T-T11-1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-NUS students who
+NUS undergraduate students who
-* want to make more connections with other students
-* want to find course mates
+* frequently use NUSMods to plan, record, and share their course schedules
+* are socially active in NUS with a need to manage the contacts of their fellow NUS undergraduate students
+* are tech-savvy and familiar with installing jar files
-* is reasonably comfortable using CLI apps
+* can type fast and prefer using CLI apps over mouse interactions

-**Value proposition**: Able to save contacts of other NUS students with NUS-specific information (ex.
-Year, major, modules taken by each person, housing, CCAs).
+**Value proposition**: NUSMates allows NUS undergraduate students to record the contact details of their fellow NUS undergraduate students with NUS-specific contact information such as year, major, housing, and modules.
+Tailored towards frequent NUSMods users, the app makes it seamless to record module information using NUSMods links, helping users easily find friends who are taking the same modules - so they can form project groups, share notes, or know who to reach out to for help.

 ### User stories